Bob Dylan: 1970–1979: Return to touring and Christian music

-In the middle of that year, Dylan championed boxer Rubin "Hurricane" Carter, imprisoned for a triple murder in Paterson, New Jersey, with his ballad "Hurricane" making the case for Carter's innocence.
+In the middle of 1975, Dylan championed boxer Rubin "Hurricane" Carter, imprisoned for triple murder, with his ballad "Hurricane" making the case for Carter's innocence.
 Despite its length—over eight minutes—the song was released as a single, peaking at 33 on the US Billboard chart, and performed at every 1975 date of Dylan's next tour, the Rolling Thunder Revue.
-The tour featured about one hundred performers and supporters from the Greenwich Village folk scene, including T-Bone Burnett, Ramblin' Jack Elliott, Joni Mitchell, David Mansfield, Roger McGuinn, Mick Ronson, Joan Baez and Scarlet Rivera, whom Dylan discovered walking down the street, her violin case on her back.

-Running through late 1975 and again through early 1976, the tour encompassed the release of the album Desire, with many of Dylan's new songs featuring a travelogue-like narrative style, showing the influence of his new collaborator, playwright Jacques Levy.Gray (2006), p.
+Running through late 1975 and again through early 1976, the tour featured about one hundred performers and supporters from the Greenwich Village folk scene, among them Ramblin' Jack Elliott, T-Bone Burnett, Joni Mitchell, David Mansfield, Roger McGuinn, Mick Ronson, Ronee Blakely, Joan Baez and Scarlet Rivera, whom Dylan discovered walking down the street, her violin case on her back.
+The tour encompassed the January 1976 release of the album Desire.
+Many of Desires songs featuring a travelogue-like narrative style, influenced by Dylan's new collaborator, playwright Jacques Levy.Gray (2006), p.
 408. The 1976 half of the tour was documented by a TV concert special, Hard Rain, and the LP Hard Rain.

-The 1975 tour with the Revue provided the backdrop to Dylan's nearly four-hour film Renaldo and Clara, a sprawling narrative mixed with concert footage and reminiscences.
-Released in 1978, the movie received poor, sometimes scathing, reviews.Sounes, p.
-313. Later in that year, a two-hour edit, dominated by the concert performances, was more widely released.
-More than forty years later, a documentary about the 1975 leg of the Rolling Thunder Revue, Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese was released by Netflix on June 12, 2019.

-In November 1976, Dylan appeared at the Band's "farewell" concert, with Eric Clapton, Joni Mitchell, Muddy Waters, Van Morrison and Neil Young.
-Martin Scorsese's 1978 cinematic chronicle of the concert, The Last Waltz, included most of Dylan's set.
+The 1975 tour with the Revue provided the backdrop to Dylan's film Renaldo and Clara, a sprawling narrative mixed with concert footage and reminiscences.
+Actor and playwright Sam Shepard accompanied the Revue and was to serve as screenwriter, but much of the film was improvised.
+Released in 1978, it received negative, sometimes scathing, reviews.Sounes, p.
+313. Later in the year, a two-hour edit, dominated by the concert performances, was more widely released.
+In November 1976, Dylan appeared at the Band's farewell concert with Eric Clapton, Muddy Waters, Van Morrison, Neil Young and Joni Mitchell.
+Martin Scorsese's 1978 film of the concert, The Last Waltz, included most of Dylan's set.